 We may share aggregate information, which is not personally identifiable, with others.
 This information may include usage and demographic data, but it will not include personal information.

 Correction/Updating Information

-Certificants may update their personally identifiable information (such as a change in address, email, or phone number), by logging in to the members only portion of our website.
+ACSMCPs may update their personally identifiable information (such as a change in address, email, or phone number), by logging in to the MyACSM Portal.
 For assistance, contact certification at certification@acsm.org.

 Permission